esraa237/Dishcon/readme.md

 >## HTML
 >### Global Notes
 >#### 1. Add A framework that I made to html So I learned how to add Framework style to page
+>### Dashbord Page
+>#### 1. When there are many rows or boxs in main div but their width doesn't change ,I don't use main div called rows for example in "Latest Tasks" Box ,I made the opposite in "Latest News" Box

 >## CSS
 >### Global Style